-A reading of Wordsworth’s classic daffodils poem
+A reading of Wordsworth’s classic daffodils poem by Dr Oliver Tearle

 Often known simply as ‘Daffodils’ or ‘The Daffodils’, William Wordsworth’s poem that begins ‘I wandered lonely as a cloud’ is, in many ways, the quintessential English Romantic poem.
 Its theme is the relationship between the individual and the natural world, though those daffodils are obviously the most memorable image from the poem.
 Here is the poem we should probably correctly call ‘I wandered lonely as a cloud’, followed by a short analysis of its themes, meaning, and language.